 It started small, some minor disagreements between members of her kingdom by the sea and a neighboring landlocked kingdom.
 But the minor disagreements multiplied and escalated.
 Bloodshed followed.

 It became clear that the situation was rapidly moving toward war.
 A war which the Royalty of neither side wanted.
 The land kingdom had an army that was second to none, her sea kingdom had a navy of similar distinction.
 A war would be without foreseeable end.
 The capitols would be safe, and instead war would take its toll on smaller colonies.
 Farms and towns.
 Anywhere too small to have a great wall, or too isolated to survive a siege.

 A war would be without winners, but full of losers.

 Unfortunately the local lords, barons and dukes and other such leaders, did not see it that way.
 They saw war as a way to expand their holdings and settle past grudges.
 On both sides a segment of the nobility was working toward war, and clamoring for it.
 Power was distributed enough that, even against the royalty's objection, they could have it.

 The laws of both kingdoms were hodgepodges collected over a thousand years of whatever seemed best at the time.
 After frantic searching, double checking, and hasty comparisons, it was clear that there was only one thing that the nobility on both sides would be forced to recognize.
 Only one thing that could avert the war: Alliance by royal marriage.

 The princess was an only child, and one of the children of the landlocked kingdom's king and queen was a son.

 Triple and quadruple checking confirmed that it was the only way the law would force the lords into peace.
-So while the bellicose lords gathered army in preparation for the coming war, the royalty of the two kingdoms hastily prepared for a wedding.
+So while the bellicose lords gathered armies in preparation for the coming war, the royalty of the two kingdoms hastily prepared for a wedding.